jrlegrand/jrlegrand.github.io/_posts/2016-02-15-restful-api-yii.markdown

 ## Setup database config file

 You will need to configure your database configuration file to point to the database you created with the appropriate username and password for Yii to be able to make queries.
-Open the file `/config/db.php` and fill in your database host URL, your database name, your username, and your password.
+Open the file `\config\db.php` and fill in your database host URL, your database name, your username, and your password.

 	<?php